hersche/LaraTube/README.md

 Of course, anyone can fork and continue with the project.
 The general security-flows should be ok, but I write this notice because Github alerted me about library-vulnerabilities.

-Therefore, be aware that there can vulnerabilities come up!
-I will update them this time, but the project does not get the needed attention.
+Therefore, be aware that vulnerabilities can come up!
+In fact, there are some vulnerable libraries used in the client.
+I think most of them affecting node on a server (not affecting the client in the browser, we use node only for compiling) or rather advanced XSS - i would recommend to not have a public instance.
+While writing this text, i updated the libs as good as possible, but i will not keep a eye on it!

 There's however a usecase which can make sense: for internal networks to share your medias.
 I would need to write a way to import medias from the storage with a command/job.
 Could be interesting as a short task - feel free to do a PR/MR.

+Be also aware that the docker-setup is ment to be a developer-setup.
+You might rather should use system-packages for a productive system.

 Last update:
 - nvm is integrated in docker-container for easy development.
 Because of sensitive libs, it's set to node 14 (only to compile)